benoitries/netlogo-to-messir/archive/messir-uci-compliance-rules-v4.md

 **SS — Directionality (OE/IE)**

 SS1_OEIE_MESSAGE_DIRECTIONALITY.
-Every message in a MUCIM interaction SHALL connect exactly one Actor lifeline and the unique System lifeline.
+Every message in a LUCIM interaction SHALL connect exactly one Actor lifeline and the unique System lifeline.
 Messages between two Actors and messages from System to System are FORBIDDEN.

 **SS — Activation Bars (AB)**